We arrived in Broome early afternoon. This time we chose a different caravan park. It was further away from the centre, but we had more space.

 We had the opportunity to see many different diving suits.
 Nobody would use them now as they were really unsafe.

 Later on, Japanese people dominated the industry and Asiatic, indigenous and European people gave Broome its cosmopolitan heritage.

 We also walked down the main street and visited some shops.
 Nearly all of them sell pearls.

 Matso’s Brewery in Broome

 We were told not to miss an opportunity to taste great local beer.
-Matso’s Brewery is famous for its fruit flavored bears like: orange, berry, melon, lemon, mango.
-Also they offer pale ale, ginger and chili beers.
+Matso’s Brewery is famous for its fruit-flavoured bears like orange, berry, melon, lemon, mango.
+Also, they offer pale ale, ginger and chilli beers.
 The range is pretty good.

 We decided to stay for lunch at Matso’s Brewery and we ordered fish and chips.
 There was an option to order a small glass of each homemade beer so this is what we did.
 We especially liked two beers: ‘hit the frog’ and a ‘mango beer’.